Gaddafi loyalism: Zuwara clashes

 On 1 April, between 21 and 34 Zuwara militiamen were detained by members of a neighbouring town's militia.
 Fighters from Ragdalein stated that they captured the men after months of abuses by a Zuwara brigade, including the looting of property.
 For their part, the Zuwara local council head accused Ragdalein of being a hub of Gaddafi loyalists.
 A third version of the events came from the government Interior Ministry which stated that the trouble started when a Zuwara hunting party close to nearby al-Jumail shot and killed a person from that town by mistake.
 The hunters were then arrested but released later.
 Another Zuwara council head claimed that the men were tortured before being released and stated that Zuwara came under mortar and anti-aircraft fire by militias from both Ragdalein and al-Jumail.

 On 3 April, reports emerged that the fighting in the Zuwara area was still continuing with at least one Zuwara militiaman killed and five wounded.
 The losses for militia from Ragdalein and al-Jumail were not known.
 Clashes were reported at the entrance to Ragdalein while groups in al-Jumail were shelling Zuwara.
 At least 14 were killed and 80 injured.

 On 4 April, the fighting escalated with the use of tanks and artillery.
-The reported number of dead was said to had risen to 26, eight from Zuwarah and 18 from the outlying towns, and another 142 Zuwarans were wounded.
+The reported number of dead was said to have risen to 26, eight from Zuwarah and 18 from the outlying towns, and another 142 Zuwarans were wounded.
 Unconfirmed reports rose up the death toll to 48 killed in the clashes.
 BBC News aired a report on the story, confirming a number dead.
 The report also aired an interview with a wounded man from Zarawa, claiming to have been attacked by what he called "Gaddafi loyalists".
 There is no confirmation as to whether or not the clashes had anything to do with the guerrillas.